 The Gold Britannia coin is one of the most beautiful coins whether we are talking about the proof or the bullion version.
 The both versions of the Britannia have been issued every year since 1987, the only difference being that the proof coins are available to investors or collectors as part of complete sets.
 From January 2000, the investment gold coins became VAT free in the United Kingdom.

 Like any other bullion gold coins issued by different countries, the one ounce Gold Britannia coin was also designed to be sold at a very low premium over the gold`s intrinsic value.
 We are generally talking about an approximately 3% premium over the current gold spot price.
-The investors have the possibility to buy one ounce of 22K gold at a low premium.
-Even though the prices trading Gold Britannia coins fluctuate, their popularity only increases because the Gold Britannia is a great addition to any collection.
+Even though the trading prices of Gold Britannia coins fluctuate, their popularity only increases because the Gold Britannia is a great addition to any collection.

 When thinking of investing into a beautiful coin like the Britannia Gold coin, investors must also take into consideration the distribution costs and the difference of price for Gold Britannia coins traded in quantity and the price for single pieces.
 Therefore, the premium might end up at a value of 5% over the current gold fix (gold`s intrinsic value) for the Britannia Gold coins traded in quantity.
 For the single pieces the premium could be as much as 10%.